 We will get your child School Ready! and then some

 Come and get an accurate quote

-We provide healthy meals, nappies, educational programs and sleep/rest times throughout the day open all year round except for public holidays.
-We are open 52 weeks a year, only closing on public holidays.
-If your booked day falls on a public holiday you will receive a 50% fee reduction.
+We provide healthy meals, nappies, educational programs and sleep/rest times throughout the day open all year round except for Xmas, Boxing day and NY days.
+We are open 52 weeks a year.

-If you are also going away for a family holiday, you still pay for your child’s position but at the holiday rate which is 40% fee reduction.
+If you are also going away for an extended family holiday, you still pay for your child’s position, but you can apply for a 40% gap fee reduction.